layalarosa/Files/README.md

 In summary, this code allows you to take a CSV file with contact data and save it to a database using Entity Framework.
 You must ensure that the CSV file is correctly formatted and that the database context (_context) is properly configured so that the data is stored correctly.

-10/12/2024 Update on the way v.1.0

-The code will soon be updated to optimize its operation.
-As part of this update, a new feature will be implemented that will centralize and manage all existing code.
-This will allow the system to operate more efficiently and the code to work through this newly created feature.